Share files

 4. To share the exported pages, select Share images from the bottom and complete the workflow.

-It displays a permission dialog if Acrobat is accessing your Photos for the first time.
-From the dialog, select an appropriate option to continue.
+6. From the permission dialog, select an appropriate option to continue.

 Share via email